Mohammed Hassan Damaj

-Mohammed Hassan Damaj (محمد حسن دماج; 1938 - 2018) was a Yemeni politician.
-He was a member of Islah Party and served as Minister of Local Administration.
+Mohammed Hassan Damaj (محمد حسن دماج; 1938 – 2018) was a Yemeni politician.
+He was a member of the Islah Party and served as Minister of Local Administration.

 Career

 He was born in 1938 in Ibb.
 He was former Minister of Local Administration in the Government of Yemen from 1994 to 1997.
 He served as governor of al-Bayda and from 2012 to 2014 governor of Amran Governorate and in 2014 he was appointed as a member of Shura Council. ِHe was detained by the Houthis after they stormed and seized the capital Sanaa in 2014.
 He was released six months later.